arhs-spikeseed-mobile/sidi-cli/docs/steps.md

 | FILTER_PATH    | If you have any class/dependence you know you have logs but not want to take into account   | *optional key* |                |

 Outputs:
-- `quality_report.txt`: This step will create/update this file where you can build's informations
+- `quality_report.json`: This step will create/update this file where you can build's informations

 ## _audit_app_permissions